nanmao19/Projects/Database SQL/README.txt

 We'll add a requirement.txt document once we have specific software versions, as well as suggested installation instructions.
 It's recommended you do development in a virtual environment to manage your Python package versions.

-Add a new line here...
-Nan adds a line here...

 cp config/db.yaml.example config/db.yaml